friendly-bits/geoblocker-bash/README.md

 # geoblocker_bash
 Blocks incoming traffic from anywhere except subnets in a whitelist.
 Uses iptables.
 Collection of bash scripts with easy install.

+Fetches subnets list from RIPE - regional Internet registry for Europe, the Middle East and parts of Central Asia.

 Intended use case is a server that needs to be publically accessible in your country but does not need to be internationally accessible.
 For example, a server you run your CRM application on.

 The collection includes 6 scripts: